 Below is the inside of another prototype glove that took almost a year of trial and error playing around with the size and location of the gel pad to achieve the best result of vibration reduction from a tightly clenched hand around the handles of a brush cutter or chainsaw.

 Below you can see how the palm of the hand can more easily roll up around a handle to give a large support area of gel and without compressing the gel to reduce its vibration absorption ability.

 In this prototype the gel pads were sewn in place, to give me the flexibility to cut and move them about and play with the shape until I was happy with the result.

 Below you can see the silicone gel on the trigger finger, to isolate that finger from vibration.

 Better location of gel pads, allows the gloved hand to make a firm contact with the handle bar, with the least amount of effort, and absorb as much vibration as is possible to be achieved from a glove.

-Like the BrushDestructor Blade, these gloves will continue to evolve over the next couple of years, to do the best possible job of isolating vibration from your hands.
+Like the BrushDestructor Blade, these gloves will continue to evolve over the next 4 or 5 years, to do the best possible job of isolating vibration to your hands.
 To keep these gloves as the best of their class in the world, your feed back will play an important part in this evolution process.

 I believe that bottom up design is the best way to improve a product, after all, who knows the faults of a product better than the end user.